ehsangazar/mazda-pwa/README.md

 After going to offline mode, Event listener will fire a sync command to trigger background sync functionality of servicer workers.

 # Step 6: Creting Manifest
+Just creating Manifest to have experience of installing the app on your devices

 # Step 7: Making website ready for sharing